oktadev/okta-blog/_source/_posts/2023-12-20-okta-documentation-chatbot.md

 Key terms to note before diving into the Python code:

-- `model`: "gpt-3.5-turbo": Specifies the GPT-3.5 Turbo model used for conversation.
+- `model:"gpt-3.5-turbo"`: Specifies the GPT-3.5 Turbo model used for conversation.
 - `messages`: The list of messages that make up the conversation.
 - `temperature`: A parameter that controls the randomness of the model's responses.
 - `continue_conversation`: This function takes a list of messages as input and continues the conversation with the GPT-3.5 Turbo model.
 It sends the messages to the model and receives a response.
 - `add_prompts_conversation`: This function adds prompts to the conversation and retrieves responses from the chatbot.
 - `client_prompt`: The user asks a question about Okta in this input field.
 - `role`: The user's input adds to the conversation with the role "user."
-- `continue_conversation`: Theis function retrieves the chatbot's response in string format.
+- `continue_conversation`: This function retrieves the chatbot's response in string format.
 - `assistant`: This role adds The chatbot's response to the conversation.
 - `context list`: This initializes the conversation with a system message that introduces Oktanaut, the chatbot.
 It provides information about the bot's purpose and capabilities.
 - `pn.extension()`: This line initializes the Panel library.